 Celebrating Vesak with children – Buddha Day activities

 Vesak, or Wesak, is the most important Buddhist festival.
 It celebrates the birth and teachings of Gautama Buddha, the founder of Buddhism.
 It falls on the date of the full moon in the month of Vesakha, and so is usually in May or early June.
-This year it will be celebrated on 29th May 2018.
+In 2020 Vesak will be celebrated on May 7th.

 Who was Buddha?